Future-House/paper-qa/README.md

 )
 ```

 will return much faster than the first query and we'll be certain the authors match.
-We hope to add more documentation and examples soon about this cool feature!

 ## Where do I get papers?